On the Combinatorial Version of the Slepian-Wolf Problem: Lower bounds for deterministic protocols with semi-linear encoding

+\end{lemma} \emph{Comment:} Johson's bounds were suggested in \cite{johnson-bound-old} as limits on the size of error-correcting codes.
+Several extensions and generalizations of these bounds were found in subsequent works, see \cite{johnson-bound}.
+An elementary and self-contained proof of Lemma~\ref{lemma-johnson} can be found also in \cite{johnson-bound-elementary}.

 Now we are ready to prove the main technical lemma: every pair of mappings that is \emph{uniquely} decodable for the Slepian--Wolf scheme with parameters $(n,\alpha)$ must be also $\poly(n)$-decodable with parameters $(n,\alpha')$ with some $\alpha'>\alpha$.
+The next lemma is inspired by the proof of Elias--Bassalygo's bound.

 \begin{lemma} Let $\alpha$ and $\alpha'$ be positive reals as in (\ref{eq-johnson}).
-If a pair of integers $(m_A,m_B)$ is achievable for the combinatorial semi-linear Slepian--Wolf scheme with parameters $(n,\alpha)$ (with unique decoding), then the same pair is achievable s for the combinatorial Slepian--Wolf scheme for the greater distance $\alpha'$ with $(2n)$-list decoding.
-The value of $\alpha'$ can be explicitly defined from (\ref{eq-johnson}). \end{lemma} \proof Let as fix some pair of encodings
+If a pair of integers $(m_A,m_B)$ is achievable for the combinatorial semi-linear Slepian--Wolf scheme with parameters $(n,\alpha)$ (with unique decoding), then the same pair is achievable for the combinatorial Slepian--Wolf scheme for the greater distance $\alpha'$ with $(2n)$-list decoding.
+The value of $\alpha'$ can be explicitly defined from (\ref{eq-johnson}). \end{lemma} \begin{IEEEproof} Let as fix some pair of encodings

 that is \emph{uniquely decodable} for pairs $(x,y)$ with the Hamming distance $\alpha n$.
 We assume that at least one of these mappings (say, $Code_A$) is linear.
 To prove the lemma we show that the same pair of encodings is \emph{list} $\poly(n)$-\emph{list decodable} for the pairs of strings with a greater Hamming distance $\alpha' n$.